How Much Baby Talk You Enjoy? - Baby Talk in ABDL

 Wuv my wittle baby soooo much!

-I understand this can be regressive for some, especially if you grew up having carers who would also use 'baby language'.
-But at risk of dissapointing those, I have to say that I am not particularly fluent or comfortable that way.
-Actually, I never spoke like that to my own biological children, but this does not mean that I can't see the appeal of it.
-I did not grow my first years of life in this country and I really don't know the words for baby language in here, and even if I could learn them, I find it a challenge.
+I understand this can be regressive for some, especially if you grew up with caregivers who used "baby language."
+However, I must admit that I am not particularly fluent or comfortable with it.
+In fact, I never spoke like that to my own biological children.
+But that doesn’t mean I can’t see the appeal!
+I didn’t grow up in this country, so I’m not familiar with the words for baby language here.
+Even if I could learn them, I find it challenging.
 You could ask me, but hey...
 I have another way.

-That way is motherese, also called parentese (or infant-directed speech).
+That way is motherese, also known as parentese or infant-directed speech.

 This is not baby talk.
-But a way to talk to a baby or toddler that won't change the original word, but will use voice intonation and the rhythm of speech, and some more exaggerated sounds or expressions, to get the attention of the baby.
+Instead, it’s a way to talk to a baby or toddler without changing the original words.
+It uses voice intonation, rhythm of speech, and some exaggerated sounds or expressions to capture the baby’s attention.

-If you want to see some examples of this, there are loads in the internet, but I have selected a couple of them for you.
+If you want to see some examples of this, there are loads on the internet.
+I’ve selected a couple for you:

-Needless to say that baby talk in ABDL can be as creative as one wants.
-You have already developed your language skills, and might have a preference for your way of speaking and to be spoken to, so this is not going to affect you too much.
-You may not mind the way I speak to you as far as it makes you feel small, and in that case I would say I lean towards motherese as I feel a lot more comfortable with it, and being natural also helps (in this case, both of us!).
+Needless to say, baby talk in ABDL can be as creative as you want it to be.
+You have already developed your language skills and might have a preference for how you want to speak and be spoken to.
+This won’t affect you too much.
+You may not mind how I speak to you as long as it makes you feel small.
+In that case, I lean towards motherese, as I feel much more comfortable with it.
+Being natural also helps both of us!

-If your joy and happiness is that I baby talk you, then please give me a glosary of what you want to hear! ;) I will hold space for your joy but will also let you know what is natural in me.
-And also, as a matter of something very natural in me and done in practice with some real babies, including adult words and grammar occasionally can give a humorous wink to the situation, and yes, I am every now and then happy to use that with humour, things like
+If your joy and happiness come from me using baby talk, then please share a glossary of what you want to hear!
+I will hold space for your joy while also letting you know what feels natural to me.
+As a matter of fact, using some adult words and grammar can add a humorous touch to the situation.
+For example, I might say:

 'If you throw that teddy one more time, I’ll have to report you for attempted defenestration.'